 Dr. Di Tian joined the Department of Crop, Soil, and Environmental Sciences at Auburn University in August 16, 2016.
 He is also a faculty member in the Climate, Human and Earth System Sciences (CHESS) Cluster and an adjunct faculty in the Department of Biosystems Engineering.
 He did a two year Post-Doctoral training in the Department of Civil and Environmental Engineering at Princeton University prior to Auburn.
 He graduated from the University of Florida with a PhD degree in Agricultural and Biological Engineering.
 His Bachelor’s and Master’s degrees were obtained from the China University of Geosciences, Beijing, both in Land Resources Management.
-His research lies at the intersection of climatology, hydrology, agronomy, statistics, and computing.
-He uses quantitative modeling approaches to understand and predict complex interactions of different factors in agricultural and natural systems, with a goal of providing science-based decision support to manage climate risks, maximize economic benefits, and minimize environmental impacts.
-He serves as an Associate Editor of the Journal of Applied Meteorology and Climatology since 2017.
+His research generally falls in the area of agroclimatology, hydrology, and modeling.
+He serves as an associate editor of the Journal of Applied Meteorology and Climatology.

 |2014 Ph.D., Agricultural & Biological Engineering, University of Florida, Gainesville, FL|